sol5000/TheHollenVAI/README.md

 ### sol
 Hello There
 ------------------------------------------------------------------------------
-- 🔭 I’m currently working on valorant
+- 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning valorant
+- 🌱 I’m currently learning stuff
-- 👯 I’m looking to collaborate on valorant
+- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with valorant
+- 🤔 I’m looking for help with stuff